-Trevor Smith, Curator of the Present Tense
+Trevor Smith, Associate Director – Multisensory Experience, Curator of the Present Tense

 Prior to joining PEM in 2008, Smith was Curator in Residence at the Center for Curatorial Studies, Bard College and Curator at the New Museum of Contemporary Art in New York City.
-Smith was previously based in Australia where he worked on the Biennale of Sydney, served as Director of the Canberra Contemporary Art Space and Curator of Contemporary Art at the Art Gallery of Western Australia.
+Smith was previously based in Australia where he worked for the Biennale of Sydney, served as Director of the Canberra Contemporary Art Space and was Curator of Contemporary Art at the Art Gallery of Western Australia.
 He was also co-Curator of the 2011 Singapore Biennial.
 Smith has produced over 70 exhibitions and has published widely in exhibition catalogues and journals worldwide.
-Follow @presenttense99 on Instagram.